matthewjz-lyonsk6/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, readable, and maintainable code first.
 Optimize only when necessary and after profiling.
 Remember that clarity and simplicity often lead to better performance in the long run."

 This quote by computer scientist Donald Knuth emphasizes the importance of avoiding unnecessary optimization early in the development process.
 It highlights that over-concern with efficiency can lead to complex, hard-to-maintain code, which can introduce bugs and be more costly overall than a straightforward solution that's optimized later, based on data-driven insights from profiling.

+# 2024-01-03
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, make a list of all the tasks you need to complete, then prioritize them based on their importance and urgency.
+Next, allocate time for each task, taking into account the complexity and your own availability.
+Finally, use task management tools and versions control systems to stay organised and track your progress.
+By following these steps, you will be able to finish your tasks more effectively and efficiently.